z1090/tsandt_contact_manager_api/README.md

 A Contact Manager API application, created with Laravel for Tshirt&Sons Remote Technical Challenge.
 Thanks for taking the time to review my work!

+There is a project board in the 'projects' tab on github, which I used to manage the development process.

 ## Project Setup

 The project is using [Sanctum](https://laravel.com/docs/8.x/sanctum) for authentication.